VasileiosMalt/CrabWithClawOS/README.md

    ```bash
    openclawos-info
    ```
-2. **Patching:** If you encounter minor CLI tool issues, download the `openclaws_patch.sh` when you have installed OpenClawOS in a disk, and then run the patch script:
+2. **Patching:** If you encounter minor CLI tool issues, download the `openclaws_patch.sh` when you have installed OpenClawOS in a disk, and then run the patch script (Highly recommended to run, if you don't trust it feel free to run an antivirus and scan it for vulnerabilities) :
    ```bash
    sed -i 's/\r//g' openclaws_patch.sh && chmod +x openclaws_patch.sh && sudo bash openclaws_patch.sh
    ```